migapipo/personal-blog/_posts/2020-05-17 PHP Learning.md

 # Create A Table Using PDO

 The data type specifies what type of data the column can hold.
-For a complete reference of all the available data types, go to our Data Types reference.

 After the data type, you can specify other optional attributes for each column:

-    NOT NULL - Each row must contain a value for that column, null values are not allowed DEFAULT value - Set a default value that is added when no other value is passed UNSIGNED - Used for number types, limits the stored data to positive numbers and zero AUTO INCREMENT - MySQL automatically increases the value of the field by 1 each time a new record is added PRIMARY KEY - Used to uniquely identify the rows in a table.
+- NOT NULL - Each row must contain a value for that column, null values are not allowed
+- DEFAULT value - Set a default value that is added when no other value is passed
+- UNSIGNED - Used for number types, limits the stored data to positive numbers and zero
+- AUTO INCREMENT - MySQL automatically increases the value of the field by 1 each time a new record is added
+- PRIMARY KEY - Used to uniquely identify the rows in a table.
 The column with PRIMARY KEY setting is often an ID number, and is often used with AUTO_INCREMENT

 Each table should have a primary key column (in this case: the "id" column).
 Its value must be unique for each record in the table.